cloudflare/cloudflare-docs/content/ssl/reference/browser-compatibility.md

 * [Upload a custom certificate](/ssl/edge-certificates/custom-certificates/uploading/#upload-a-custom-certificate) and specify a value of `Legacy` for its client support.

-  Note that this configuration is not compatible with [BYOIP](/byoip/) and that, unlike [Universal SSL](/ssl/edge-certificates/universal-ssl/) or [advanced certificates](/ssl/edge-certificates/advanced-certificate-manager/), Cloudflare does not manage issuance and renewal for [custom certificates](/ssl/edge-certificates/custom-certificates/).
+  Note that `Legacy` custom certificates are not compatible with [BYOIP](/byoip/) and that, unlike [Universal SSL](/ssl/edge-certificates/universal-ssl/) or [advanced certificates](/ssl/edge-certificates/advanced-certificate-manager/), Cloudflare does not manage issuance and renewal for [custom certificates](/ssl/edge-certificates/custom-certificates/).

 * (Paid plans only) [Contact Cloudflare Support](/support/contacting-cloudflare-support/) and request a set of dedicated IPs for your zone.